Skip to content

 The main difference is that Photoshop is based on pixels while Illustrator works using vectors.
 This means that Photoshop is raster-based and uses pixels to create images.

 I use Photoshop for editing photos and creating some raster-based art.
-While I use illustrator to design icons and graphics.
-Figma is an awesome for UI design.
+While I use Illustrator to design icons and graphics.
+Figma is awesome for UI design.
 So, there are a lot of tools thought specifically to create mockups and wireframes for different devices.

-So, in this case I took the same olive I draw in Illustrator and again created my layers to organize the workspace.
-Then I used the magic wand to quickly select and errase all the white parts left.
+So, in this case, I took the same olive I drew in Illustrator and again created my layers to organize the workspace.
+Then I used the magic wand to quickly select and erase all the white parts left.

-So, \after applying the texture to the olives I added a filter called gausian blur.
-This blures a little bit the image, you can control how much, and makes it a little bit more realistic.
+So, after applying the texture to the olives I added a filter called Gaussian blur.
+This blurs a little bit the image, you can control how much, and makes it a little bit more realistic.

 Photoshop

-If we zoom in we can see that the image that was created with vectors is now composed by pixels.
+If we zoom in, we can see that the image that was created with vectors is now composed of pixels.

 About Figma